huitema/quicmpath/draft-huitema-quic-mpath-req.md

 ensured by connection level flow control, using MAX DATA frames, and stream level flow control, using MAX STREAM DATA frames.

-The connection level MAX DATA frame may not provide sufficient protection against excessive use of individual paths.
+At some theoretical level, one may worry that the connection level MAX DATA frame may not provide sufficient protection against excessive use of individual paths.
 For example, in a migration scenario, a low capacity path may inherit large credits from MAX DATA frames received on a high capacity path.
-To protect individual path, peers would need to manage an independent flow control limit on each path, perhaps using a multipath specific MAX PATH DATA frame.
+If this turned out to be a real problem, peers would need to manage an independent flow control limit on each path, perhaps using a multipath specific MAX PATH DATA frame.

-Managing flow control for each path with MAX PATH DATA frames may make the MAX DATA frames redondant.
-This would have to be studied as part of multipath extension design.
+On the other hand, we can observe that MTCP uses the same flow control window for each separate path.
+This was done after considering using different windows for different paths, as explained in [@NSDI12].
+If the same window is used for all paths, we have the guarantee that should one path fail, all packets sent on that path can be retransmitted on any of the other paths, without having to wait for flow control updates.

+Based on the MTCP experience, we should assume that in the first versions of multipath QUIC, flow control will remain a global "stream level" function.

 ## Packet Encryption